-Submission of Application Form: The application form may be downloaded below.
+Submission of Application Form: The application form together with supporting documents should be sent to firstname.lastname@example.org.
+The application form may be downloaded below and details all of the supporting documentation we require.
 Please do not submit any documentation other than what we have requested in the application form.
+The LL.M. is a small programme thus we are unable to admit all applicants who meet the basic admissions criteria.

 Admission Process – Closing Dates

-Applications for September entry will be accepted from 1 November of the previous year.
+Applications for September entry will be accepted from 1 January.
 The admission process is undertaken in three phases.
 Candidates are encouraged to submit their applications by the first closing date to increase their prospects of admission to the programme.
-In some cases we will make conditional offers contingent upon successful completion of current studies and/or fulfillment of language requirements.
+On occasion, applicants may be contacted for a remote interview.
+In some cases, candidates may receive a conditional offer contingent upon successful completion of current studies and/or fulfillment of language requirements.

 First Closing Date: 1 March